pranav-ganesh/tp/docs/DeveloperGuide.md

     * Pros: Easier to implement.
     * Cons: Having to enter every field can be time-consuming for the user.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** Since there is little reason for telemarketers to add a person
+<div markdown="span" class="alert alert-info">:information_source: **Note:** Since there is little reason for telemarketers to add a contact
-who has already been called into the address book, all new persons added will have their isDone field set to false by default.
+who has already been called into the address book, all new contacts added will have their isDone field set to false by default.
 Hence there is no need for the user to specify the isDone field.
 </div>